 Swiss Re’s responsibility

-We conducted our limited assurance engagement for those selected section and information of the CR Report 2015 marked with the logo () in accordance with International Standard on Assurance Engagements 3000, Assurance Engagements other than Audits or Reviews of Historical Financial Information', and, in respect of greenhouse gas emissions, International Standard on Assurance Engagements 3410, Assurance Engagements on Greenhouse Gas Statements, issued by the International Auditing and Assurance Standards Board.
+We planned and performed our procedures in accordance with International Standard on Assurance Engagements 3000 (revised), Assurance Engagements other than Audits or Reviews of Historical Financial Information', and, in respect of greenhouse gas emissions, International Standard on Assurance Engagements 3410, Assurance Engagements on Greenhouse Gas Statements, issued by the International Auditing and Assurance Standards Board.
 These standards require that we plan and perform this engagement to obtain limited assurance about whether the identified CR indicators are free from material misstatement.